-At Achillion, we are driven to transform the lives of patients and families affected by rare diseases of the complement system, an integral part of the innate immune system.
+At Achillion, we are driven to transform the lives of patients and families affected by diseases of the complement system, an integral part of the innate immune system.
 Scientific and clinical evidence has implicated the complement system, and specifically the complement Alternative Pathway(AP), in numerous devastating diseases and conditions.
-Our principal focus at Achillion is to advance our clinical-stage portfolio of orally administered factor D inhibitors into late-stage development and potential commercialization for patients with devastating rare disorders of the complement system.
+Our principal focus at Achillion is to advance our clinical-stage portfolio of orally administered factor D inhibitors into late-stage development and potential commercialization for patients with devastating disorders of the complement system.
 We are actively assessing two clinical stage, oral factor D inhibitors, danicopan (ACH-4471) and, second-generation, ACH-5228 in Phase 2 and 1 studies, respectively.

 Factor D is an essential enzyme upstream in the alternative pathway of the complement system and a target for selective suppression of AP activity.
-With drug candidates targeting a critical control point for the generation of AP activity, Achillion has prioritized the development of oral factor D inhibitors as potential treatments for patients with C3 glomerulopathy (C3G), a disease affecting the kidneys, and paroxysmal nocturnal hemoglobinuria (PNH), a rare blood disease.
-Both conditions are devastating rare disorders in which overactivity of the AP is recognized as the underlying cause and where there are no approved therapies or existing therapies are inadequate for patients.
+With drug candidates targeting a critical control point for the generation of AP activity, Achillion has prioritized the development of oral factor D inhibitors as potential treatments for patients with C3 glomerulopathy (C3G), a disease affecting the kidneys, and paroxysmal nocturnal hemoglobinuria (PNH), a blood disease.
+Both conditions are devastating disorders in which overactivity of the AP is recognized as the underlying cause and where there are no approved therapies or existing therapies are inadequate for patients.

 By combining great science, a growing commercial capability, and a keen understanding of patient needs, Achillion is building an integrated commercial pharmaceutical company capable of bringing oral, factor D inhibition to patients with AP-mediated diseases.
 Complement focused.
 Patient driven.